サクサク読めて、アプリ限定の機能も多数!

 docs.github.com/articles

+You can compare the state of your repository across branches, tags, commits, forks, and dates.
 To compare different versions of your repository, append /compare to your repository's path.
 We'll demonstrate the power of Compare by looking at the compare page for a fork of the Linguist repo, which is at https://github.com/octocat/linguist/compare/master...octocat:master.
-Every repository's Compare view contains two drop down menus: base and compare. base should be considered the starting poin
+Every repository's Compare v

+You can create guidelines to communicate how people should contribute to your project.
 About contributing guidelines To help your project contributors do good work, you can add a file with contribution guidelines to your project repository's root, docs, or .github folder.
 When someone opens a pull request or creates an issue, they will see a link to that file.
-The link to the contributing guidelines also appears on your repository's contribute page.
-For an example of a contribute pa
+The link to the contributing guidelin

+Our integrated search covers the many repositories, users, and lines of code on GitHub.
 About searching on GitHub You can search globally across all of GitHub, or scope your search to a particular repository or organization.
-To search globally across all of GitHub, type what you're looking for into the search field at the top of any page, and choose "Search all of GitHub" in the search dropdown menu.
-To search within a particular repository or organization, navigate to the repository
+To search globally across all of GitHub, type what you're looking for into the search field at the top of any page, and choose "Search all of GitHub" in the search dropdown me

 Use the text editor to add your page's content.
 In the "Edit message" field, type a commit message describing the new file you’re adding.
 To commit your changes to the wiki, click Save Page.
 Editing wiki pages On GitHub, navigate to the main page of the repository.
 Under your repository name, click Wiki.
 Using the wiki sidebar on the right, navigate to the page you want to change.
 In the upper-rig